typelevel/jawn/README.md

 (I also test with very large data sets (100-600M) but for obvious reasons I don't distribute this JSON in the project.)

-I have comparisons against rojoma, argonaut, smart-json, and jackson right now, and will probably add more.
+I have comparisons against lift-json, rojoma, argonaut, smart-json, jackson, and gson right now.
 I'm happy to get pull requests which add new Java/Scala libraries to test against, or which improve the methods I'm using to build trees.

 ### Disclaimers